The School Inspector Calls

 Low ratings drive improvements for schools in England

-In an effort to make public organizations more efficient, government round the world make use of hard performance targets, such as student test scores for public schools and patient waiting times for health-care systems.
+In an effort to make public organizations more efficient, governments round the world make use of hard performance targets, such as student test scores for public schools and patient waiting times for health-care systems.
 Accountability based on objective performance measures has the benefit of being transparent.
 One potential drawback is that such schemes may lead to gaming behavior in a setting where the available performance measures focus on just one dimension of a multifaceted outcome.

 Subjective performance evaluation holds the promise of measuring what matters.
 When evaluators are allowed to exercise their own judgment, rather than following a formal decision rule, however, the subjective measure may be corrupted by such behaviors as favoritism.
 One type of subjective evaluation, onsite inspection, is nonetheless used in many school systems around the world.
 In-class evaluations by external assessors have been proposed recently in the United States for the K–12 sector, as well as for the Head Start preschool program.
 Yet there is very little evidence to date on the validity of inspection ratings and the effectiveness of inspection-based accountability systems in improving school quality.